ionTurcanu/discounts/readme.md

 **php artisan migrate** and
 **php artisan db:seed**

+In order to change the input data, please update the file mock-order.json, located at storage/mocks.

 If you need me to provide some explanations about the solution, you can find me at _**ion.turcanu@stefanini.com**_

 Kind regards,